 For more of Metro Girl’s bar and restaurant reviews, click here.

-Posted on 14 April 2016, in Grub, London and tagged Asia de Cuba, Asian food, Cuban food, fine dining, foodie, london, St Martin's Lane Hotel.
+Posted on 14 Apr 2016, in Grub, London and tagged Asian food, foodie, fusion food, Latin America, London.
 Bookmark the permalink.
 Comments Off on Asia De Cuba review: A treat for the taste buds at this high-end, fusion restaurant.